-Procedure to update the roadmap

-The e-Infrastructure commons roadmap is updated during the project lifetime according to the requirements gathered through the identified communication channels involving both internal and external stakeholder groups.
+The e-Infrastructure commons development roadmap is updated during the project lifetime according to the requirements gathered through the identified communication channels involving both internal and external stakeholder groups.

 The process is necessary to ensure innovation management within the project and specifically to allow the project to swiftly address new emerging needs and update the activity plans accordingly.

-A procedure to update the WP3 roadmap was defined and agreed with the relevant product teams and is described below.
-The WP3 roadmap is revised when a certain number of relevant requirements is collected or by explicit request of a product team, the relevant OTAG or the work-package manager:
+A procedure to update the WP3 development roadmap was defined and agreed with the relevant product teams and is described below.
+The WP3 development roadmap is revised when a certain number of relevant requirements is collected or by explicit request of a product team, the relevant OTAG or the work-package manager:

 each product team collects the requirements for its tool between two revisions.
 All the requirements should be stored in the EGI ticket system;